asyncapi/website/pages/docs/guides/message-validation.md

 ---
-title: Validate Messages/Events
+title: Validate Messages/Events in runtime
-description: This guide explains two ways to validate messages/events in AsyncAPI documents.
+description: This guide explains different use cases for messages/events validation using AsyncAPI.
 ---

 # Introduction